-The amount of the fees paid to Stephens will affect the interest rate paid on the Deposit Accounts.
+Stephens retains and exercises the right to negotiate its own fee and may reduce or increase its fee.
+Because an increase in fees to Stephens reduces the effective amount of the interest rate that is ultimately paid to customers, Stephens has a conflict of interest with regard to the Bank Sweep Program.
 Stephens' compensation, exclusive of the fees paid to Pershing and IntraFi, for the Bank Sweep Program as applied to all clients will not exceed 6% per annum on the aggregate balances in the Deposit Accounts at the program banks.
 The total amount of the fee Stephens charges affects the amount of interest payable to clients on their Deposit Accounts since the higher Stephens' fee is, the lower the amount of interest that is paid to Stephens' clients.